pkdindustries/soulshack/README.md

-  -d, --directory string      configurations directory (default "./config") -a, --addressed             require bot be addressed by nick for response (default true) -A, --admins strings        comma-separated list of allowed users to administrate the bot (e.g., user1,user2,user3) -b, --config string         use the named configuration (default "configs/chatbot") -c, --channel string        irc channel to join
+  -d, --directory string      configurations directory (default "./config") -a, --addressed             require bot be addressed by nick for response (default true) -A, --admins strings        comma-separated list of allowed users to administrate the bot (e.g., user1,user2,user3) -b, --config string         use the named configuration (default "chatbot") -c, --channel string        irc channel to join
   -C, --chunkdelay duration   after this delay, bot will look to split the incoming buffer on sentence boundaries (default 7s)
   -m, --chunkmax int          maximum number of characters to send as a single message (default 350)